-• Chanting Hare Krishna or other given sayings etc.

-- Immersing oneself in silence to the exclusion of the senses. - Surrendering oneself to thoughts that have eternal worth. - A combination of the above
+- Chanting Hare Krishna or other given sayings etc. - Immersing oneself in silence to the exclusion of the senses. - Surrendering oneself to thoughts that have eternal worth. - A combination of the above

 There are many explanations and meditative practices and techniques-, all of which work in some fashion or other.
-A western approach uses thinking in the build up of the meditative subject.
-Today, each individual is now required to take full responsibility for his/her actions and hence it's imperative that the meditative techniques and their effects should be understood by the individual undertaking them.
+In these sessions we will work with a western approach that uses thinking in the build up of the meditative subject.
+Today, each individual is now required to take full responsibility for his/her actions and hence its imperative that the meditative techniques and their effects should be understood by the individual undertaking them.
 In one sense, each type of meditation can be said to have some validity if used in the appropriate manner.
 Every epoch must follow its own appropriate path of meditation, which is suited to the evolutionary state of individuals of that day.
 Taking self-responsibility is appropriate for a western individual (there is no ashram environment to which one can withdraw months at a time and there are countless individual life situations that need solutions resolved by the individual).
 In the past the mantras and sound were effective meditative techniques.
 Today words filled with meaning and content are more appropriate for western individuals (western in character, not birth).